 Investing is complicated, so it’s no wonder that an app designed to help people invest would be a little complicated itself.
 Here are some common questions about Stash and its services.

-Stash makes money by charging a monthly wrap fee for its services.
-You pay either $1 per month, $2 per month, or .25% of your account’s balance each year to use Stash.
+Stash makes money by charging a monthly fee (regardless of account balance) for its services.
+You pay either $1 per month (STASH Beginner), $3 per month (STASH Growth), or $9 per month (STASH+) to use Stash.4

 Yes, Stash is safe to use.
 Even if Stash goes bankrupt, your investments will be safe and will still belong to you.

 The investments in your Stash account are covered by Securities Investor Protection Corporation (SIPC).
 While such registration does not imply a certain level of skill, it does require Stash to follow federal regulations that protect the investor.
 Investments are held by Apex Clearing Corporation, a third-party SEC registered broker-dealer and member FINRA/ SIPC.

 This is accomplished via the clearing agency used by Stash, Apex Clearing Corp.
 SIPC protection covers up to $500,000 of any brokerage.
 This amount includes a $250,000 cash limit.
 Apex Clearing is a member of the Securities Investor Protection Corporation (SIPC).5 This means your investments in your account are protected up to $500,000 total (including $250,000 for claims for cash).
 For details please see www.spic.org.

 To note, for uninvested funds, a Stash account is enrolled in something called the Apex FDIC-insured Sweep Program.
 Deposits to the Sweep Program are covered by FDIC insurance up to $250,000 limit per customer at each FDIC-insured bank that participates in the Sweep Program.
 Once the cash is deposited with the participating banks under the Sweep Program, such cash will no longer be covered by SIPC.